fnogatz/CHR-Constraint-Store/README.md

 # CHR Constraint Store

 Module to use Prolog as an incremental constraint store for Constraint Handling Rules (CHR).
-While basic Prolog implementations support only one time only queries, i.e. you can't access the resulted constraint store of a previous query, this adds the functionality of an online constraint store.
+While basic Prolog implementations support only one-time-only queries, i.e. you can't access the resulted constraint store of a previous query, this adds the functionality of an online constraint store.
+You can find some background information in the [Wiki](https://github.com/fnogatz/CHR-Constraint-Store/wiki/Blog-Post:-Background).

 ## Usage